-A student's year of graduation will be evaluated at the end of the sophomore year (grade 10) and again at the end of the junior year (grade 11).
+A student's year of graduation will be evaluated at the end of the freshman year (grade 9), sophomore year (grade 10) and again at the end of the junior year (grade 11).

-- To move from sophomore to junior status a student must have achieved a minimum of 40 credits. - To move from junior to senior status a student must have achieved a minimum of 75 credits.
+- To move from freshman to sophomore status a student must have achieved a minimum of 20 credits. - To move from sophomore to junior status a student must have achieved a minimum of 40 credits. - To move from junior to senior status a student must have achieved a minimum of 75 credits.